sumanthrkumar/readme-generator/README.md

-# AI-Powered README Generator
+# AI-Powered README Generator Backend

-This project is an AI-powered application designed to automate the creation of professional `README.md` files for GitHub repositories.
-It provides a simple web interface for users to submit a repository URL and optional notes, which are then processed by a FastAPI backend.
-The backend fetches code context from the specified repository and leverages the Google Gemini AI model to generate a comprehensive and well-structured `README.md` file.
+This project is an AI-powered backend application designed to automate the creation of professional `README.md` files for GitHub repositories.
+It provides a FastAPI endpoint that receives a repository URL and optional notes as an HTTP request.
+The backend then fetches code context from the specified repository and leverages the Google Gemini AI model to generate a comprehensive and well-structured `README.md` file.

-The application aims to streamline the documentation process for developers, making it easier to generate high-quality project descriptions, features, installation guides, and usage instructions based on the actual codebase.
+The application aims to streamline the documentation process for developers by intelligently analyzing codebase content and generating high-quality project descriptions, features, installation guides, and usage instructions.

 ## Features